5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 This needs some explanation:

 1. `'''.*'''` catches all text, and for that text `&` is specified as replacement.
-Now `&` stands for the matching text, therefore nothing will change at all but the matching text _won't participate in any further actions_!
-In other words: everything between quotes is left alone.
+Now `&` stands for the matching text, therefore nothing will change at all but the matching text _won't participate in any further actions!_ In other words: everything between quotes is left alone.

 1. `'⍝.*$'` catches everything from a lamp (`⍝`) to the end of the line (`$`) and replaces it by itself (`&`).
 Again nothing changes but the comments will not be affected by anything that follows.